-I have to say I apologise for the title of my post, but you must forgive me!
-Actually, I understand love shouldn’t hurt on Valentines Day.
-In fact it should be a beautiful celebration of our love for each other, whether we are in long-term comfortable relationships, or shorter developing ones.
-I am simply offering a view of Valentines Day from the perspective of my paranormal romance novel Love Hurts.
+Does love hurt for you right now?
+Maybe love shouldn’t hurt on Valentines Day.
+It should be a beautiful celebration of our love for each other, whether we are in long-term comfortable relationships, or shorter developing ones.

 Personally I am not celebrating Valentines Day this year.
-My husband and me are very busy at the moment developing our careers and raising a family, and we simply cannot afford an extravagent celebration.
+My husband and I are busy developing our careers and raising a family, and we simply cannot afford an extravagant celebration.
 We barely have time to see each other these days.
 I am not sad about it, and our relationship is strong and secure.
 We accept that there are many years ahead for us to enjoy Valentines celebrations in romantic and indulgent ways.

 Happy Valentines Day everyone!